Juan Bautista Alvarado: Governor Alvarado

 Alvarado, at age 27, was then appointed governor, but the city council of Los Angeles protested.
 Alvarado, Castro, and Graham went south and negotiated a compromise after three months, avoiding a civil war.
+This negotiation caused many people of San Diego to feel threatened.
+According to Santiago Argüello in a letter of 1837, “Most of the people in San Diego were indignant at the way their commissioners had compromised them, so they…departed to Lower California to avoid persecution.”
 However, the city council of San Diego then voiced its disagreement with Alvarado's revolt.
 This time, the Mexican government was involved and there were rumors that the Mexican Army was ready to step in.
 Alvarado was able to negotiate another compromise to keep the peace.

 Mexico reneged on the agreement, however, and appointed Carlos Antonio Carrillo, who was very popular among the southerners, governor on December 6, 1837.
 This time, civil war broke out and after several battles, Carrillo was forced out.
 Mexico finally relented and recognized Alvarado as governor.

-Alvarado married Doña Martina Castro on August 24, 1839 in Santa Clara, but didn't attend his own wedding having his half-brother, Jose Antonio Estrada, stand in for him.
+Alvarado married Doña Martina Castro on August 24, 1839, in Santa Clara, but did not attend his own wedding having his half-brother, Jose Antonio Estrada, stand in for him.
 Though he claimed to be detained in Monterey on official business, it was rumored he was actually drunk and unable to function.
 After the wedding, Alvarado lived with his bride in Monterey, but continued on with mistress, Raymunda, who lived nearby.

 The process of secularization of the missions was in its final stages, and it was at this time that Alvarado parceled out much of their land to prominent Californios via land grants.
 Though he took no land for himself, he did however, trade his Rancho El Sur to John B.R.
 Cooper in exchange for Rancho Bolsa del Potrero which he subsequently sold back to Cooper.
 He purchased Rancho El Alisal near Salinas in 1841 from his former tutor William Hartnell.

 In April 1840 a report of a planned revolt against Alvarado by a group of foreigners, led by former ally Isaac Graham, caused the governor to order their arrest and deportation to Mexico City for trial.
 They were eventually, however, acquitted of all charges in June 1841.
 Also in 1841, political leaders in the United States were declaring their doctrine of Manifest Destiny, and Californios grew increasingly concerned over their intentions.
 Vallejo conferred with Castro and Alvarado recommending that Mexico send military reinforcements to enforce their military control of California.